Covid it is safe to call and visit us:

-All the staff in both practices have now been vaccinated with the Pfizer vaccine both for your safety and ours.
+All the staff in both practices have been fully vaccinated with the Pfizer vaccine both for your safety and ours.
 This has been done to provide the optimum safety when you visit our practice.
-We will ensure that we keep up to date with our vaccinations as required.
+We are ensuring that we keep up to date with our vaccinations as required.

 We test all our staff with fast flow kits twice a week.
 As most of our clients are older and more vulnerable we keep the amount of childeren present in the practice see to an absolute minimum.
 We can recommend Bilsons opticians in Halstead and Joseph Lords opticians in Frinton for younger clients.

 By using a small independent practice you avoid the crowds and will not be in a crowded waiting room or other highly occupied space.
 Thus keeping your social distance to other clients.
 Can we, or anyone, keep totally safe from Covid, no. All we can do is take careful precautions and be vaccinated.
 That is the best way to be as secure from Covid as possible.
 There are of course other transmissible bugs, interestingly so none of our staff have suffered from a winter cold recently.
 So you may well be safer from winter colds by wearing a mask in our practice and in other locations.

 We use an Optos eye camera to image the inside of your eye, this avoids close contact with the optometrist whilst your eyes are being examined.
 We may also advise the use of our OCT camera depending on the symptoms and findings with Optos.